 It’s no secret that I have a thing for artwork that features swimming and a love for swimming pools.
-So whenever I come across an artist whose work features this subject matter, I love to dive – pardon the pun, a little deeper into their work.
+So whenever I come across work, such as David FeBland’s Paintings of Los Angeles, whose work features people swimming, I love to dive – pardon the pun, a little deeper into their work.

 David FeBland’s Paintings of Los Angeles